42Crunch/resources/kubernetes-guides/Minikube/README.md

 # Preparing to test the API firewall

 We now have a running configuration with two endpoints: one that invokes the unsecured API and the other one that invokes the secured API.
-In this section, we are invoking the secured API with various payloads to showcase how it works.

 1. Run `minikube service list -n 42crunch` to print the list of configured services.